SlothCroissant/powermeter/README.md

 * `ct0_1` would be mux channel 0 (the first mux channel on the board), CT number 1 (the second CT on the board).
 * `ct1_7` indicates mux_channel 1 (the second mux channel) and CT 7 (the 8th and final CT on that mux channel)

-Here are some example snippets to help you get started creating a container.
+Here are some example snippets to help you get started creating a container:

 ### docker-compose (recommended, [click here for more info](https://docs.docker.com/compose/compose-file/compose-file-v3/))